derekzhouai/derekzhouai.github.io/_posts/2025-09-04-building-lenet5-for-mnist.md

   - Output: (84 * 10) + 10 = 850
 - Total: 2,572 + 59,134 = **61,706**

-## 4. Dataset Preparation
+## 4. LeNet-5 Model Training

+### Preparing the Data

 We'll use PyTorch and torchvision to load and preprocess the MNIST dataset.
+Since MNIST images are 28x28, we'll **pad them to 32x32** before feeding them into the network.

 ```python
 from torch.utils.data import DataLoader